timjogorman/RicherEventDescription/guidelines.md

 Because of the difficulty of capturing detail within a given narrative container, not all relations between EVENTs will be captured.
-For instance, in the following example, containment alone doesn't tell us the relationship between [dinner] and [session]:
+For instance, in the following example, containment alone doesn't tell us the relationship between **dinner** and **session**:

-> During the [conference] there was a [session] in which they [thanked] Mr. Smith and a catered [dinner]
+> During the **conference** there was a **session** in which they **thanked** Mr. Smith and a catered **dinner**

-In many cases, sufficient world knowledge, inference or research may let an annotator guess what the order of these events is.
+In many cases, sufficient world knowledge, inference or research may let an annotator guess the order of these events.
 However, unless there is explicit grammatical evidence for the ordering – most obviously, prepositions and connectives like "before", or things like "and then" – do not infer anything about the relationships between them.
 Moreover, temporal order (non-causal, non-CONTAINS) relations only leave the sentence in specific circumstances.
 The only time you should create temporal order links across sentence boundaries is if they pass the following test.

 #### Nearby sentences or coordinated clauses count as "evidence", but only if you can add an explicit "then"